New on DVD

 Available on DVD and Blu-ray

-Rated R for strong gruesome violence, some nudity, and language
+Rated R for graphic nudity, some sexual content, drug use, and language